vitalielias/matwerk-monitoring/README.md

 ## Introduction

-This project is a template example of a dashboard for the RPDM team using Flask and Jinja2.
-This project is limited to the front-end and does not include any real back-end functionality.
+This project serves as the main frontend interface of the monitoring dashboard currently in development for serving usage metrics and KPIs about KIT-developed MatWerk services to a GUI, and is built using Flask and Jinja2.

 ## Installation